tgh-apil/Reusable-N95-Respirator/README.md

 This reusable, locally-manufactured, and open-hardware-licensed N95 respirator was developed in response to the widespread shortages of N95 respirators and other personal protective equipment (PPE) caused by the COVID-19 pandemic.
 The source files can be found in the [repository](https://github.com/tgh-apil/Reusable-N95-Respirator/tree/master/source%20files) or [maybe here. unclear. note: ask about this](https://github.com/tgh-apil/Reusable-N95-Respirator/tree/master/02-Design%20Types/Simple%20Silicone%20Mask%20%22SSM%22).

 ## Funding
-No funding was received for this project (got this from the March 2021 PLOS publication, unsure if that's still true)
+No funding was received for this project. (got this from the March 2021 PLOS publication, unsure if that's still true)

 ## Production
 https://github.com/tgh-apil/Reusable-N95-Respirator/tree/master/03-Production